ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 ```

 If successful, the response from the helper is a `struct Collection`.
 That same share may later be obtained by a GET request on the resource.

+Once created, a collection cannot be mutated with a further `PUT` request.
+Leaders MUST reject subsequent `PUT` requests to a collection resource.

 This is analogous to DAP-02's `POST /collect`.